 We plan to continue the investigation of genome evolution and associated functional consequences in both prokaryotes and eukaryotes.

-1) Determine how horizontal gene transfer and homologous recombination change the genome architecture in bacteria and eukaryotic mitochondria.
+1) Determine the role of horizontal gene transfer and homologous recombination in the evolution of genome architecture.

-2) Investigate horizontal transfer and dynamics of antibiotic resistance genes in nature using metagenomics approaches.
+2) Investigate the evolution and dynamics of antibiotic resistance genes.

 3) Investigate causes and consequences of genome variation.